MA in Art Education

-The program allows students to concentrate on developing methods that teach children and adolescents to think visually and to create art that has personal meaning.
-Graduate students become a cohesive community of art educators and studio practitioners.
+The program allows students to concentrate on individually selected areas of study that include developing methods that teach children and adolescents to think visually and to create art that has personal meaning in schools, museums, or community settings.

 The School of Visual Arts is pleased to also offer an online Master of Arts in Art Education for experienced teachers who are unable to relocate.
 Please refer to our website for additional information.

 - Develop one or more areas of expertise that include the enhancement of teaching skills, studio practice, and understanding of contemporary issues in education.